workarea-commerce/workarea-demo/README.md

 docker-compose down
 ```

-If you want to restart an existing sandbox, run:
+If you want to restart an existing sandbox, navigate to the `workarea-sandbox/` directory and run:

 ```bash
 docker-compose up
 ```

-Using the `bin/setup` script will cause the application image to rebuild and the application to reseed, which will result in a longer load time than necessary for existing application.
+Using the `bin/setup` script will cause the application image to rebuild and the application to reseed, which will result in a longer load time than necessary for an existing application.

 Troubleshooting
 --------------------------------------------------------------------------------